open-dc-grid/standard/6_12V_link.md

 More than one power source can be attached to a bus.
 To allocate current fairly between sources, all sources shall implemented droop control.
 [Details TBD.]

+[Should we permit non-droop control sources on a bus?
+A device could identify itself as either being droop controlled or not.
+A not droop control source would not permit any other sources on the bus.]

 Communications signaling between sources is used to limit the the maximum current flow through the bus wiring.
 All source devices shall have the capability of limiting their maximum current output